matrix-org/synapse/README.rst

 port (``:8448``) if not ``:443`` unless you changed the configuration.
 (Leave the identity server as the default - see `Identity servers`_.)

-If using port 8448 you will run into errors until you accept the self-signed certificate.
-You can easily do this by going to ``https://localhost:8448`` directly with your browser and accept the presented certificate.
+If using port 8448 you will run into errors if you are using a self-signed certificate.
+To overcome this, simply go to ``https://localhost:8448`` directly with your browser and accept the presented certificate.
 You can then go back in your web client and proceed further.
+Valid federation certificates should not have this problem.

 If all goes well you should at least be able to log in, create a room, and start sending messages.